 Ambulance transportation is a covered service when the patient’s condition is such that the use of any other method of transportation would endanger the patient’s health.

-There are seven categories of ground ambulance services that refers to both land and water transportation and selection of codes would be based on the services rendered and patient’s condition at the time of transport.
+There are CPT codes for ground ambulance services that refers to both land and water transportation and selection of codes would be based on the services rendered and patient’s condition at the time of transport.

-CPT A0426 Ambulance service, advanced life support, non-emergency transport, level (ALS1) that includes medically necessary supplies and services and provision of at least one ALS intervention but not limited to Administration of IV fluids (except blood or blood products), Peripheral venous puncture, Blood drawing, Monitoring IV solutions during transport that contain potassium, Administration of approved medications, IV, Sub Q, sublingual, nebulizer inhalation, IM (limited to deltoid and thigh sites only)
+Description Of CPT A0426: Ambulance service, advanced life support, non-emergency transport, level (ALS1) that includes medically necessary supplies and services and provision of at least one ALS intervention but not limited to Administration of IV fluids (except blood or blood products), Peripheral venous puncture, Blood drawing, Monitoring IV solutions during transport that contain potassium, Administration of approved medications, IV, Sub Q, sublingual, nebulizer inhalation, IM (limited to deltoid and thigh sites only).

-CPT A0427 Ambulance service, advanced life support, emergency transport, level 1 (ALS1-emergency)
+Description Of CPT A0427: Ambulance service, advanced life support, emergency transport, level 1 (ALS1-emergency).

 For ambulance service claims, institutional-based providers and suppliers must report an origin and destination modifier for each ambulance trip provided in HCPCS/Rates.